KevinQuinonesA/tic-tac-toe-react/README.md

-# tic-tac-toe-react
+# Tic Tac Toe made with React
 A simple tic tac toe application made in React.
 Using javascript, swc and vite,